mikenewbuild/mikefallows/posts/an-interview-by-sam-waller-for-nativve.md

 ---
 draft: false
-date: 2021-07-15
+date: 2021-07-15T00:00:00.000Z
 layout: layouts/post.njk
 title: An interview by Sam Waller for Nativve
+description: >-
-description: Long-time collaborators, Nativve, interviewed me about websites for their blog.
+  Long-time collaborators, Nativve, interviewed me about websites for their blog.
 tags:
   - the web
+_template: blog_post
 ---

 ## Building the information super-highway

 > The internet… it’s pretty big these days, isn’t it?
 The so-called information superhighway has gone from being a quiet country lane to a fully-fledged six-lane autobahn, and is showing no signs of slowing down.